 We’ve all heard the horror stories of loved ones losing access to their loved one’s accounts after they pass away.
 This is a serious problem that can lead to a lot of unnecessary stress and confusion.
+So how can you protect your digital assets?

 In some countries there are laws in place which allows fiduciaries to access digital assets of the deceased without violating the terms of service of online service providers.
 As an example in the United States there is a law called the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA).